Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 Identify Cyber Shoplifting Red Flags

-• Confirm orders where the “Bill To” address is different from the “Ship To” address.
+• Confirm orders if the “Bill To” and “Ship To” addresses don’t jibe.

-• Double-check addresses against online directories or previous orders if needed.
+• When possible, double-check addresses against online directories or previous orders.

 • Verify with repeat customers if an order deviates from the norm.